OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ## Operational Tasks

-- Ask the user if they want to invaldiate all of the sessions, or invalidate the sessions by default without prompting the user.
+- Ask the user if they want to invalidate all of the sessions, or invalidate the sessions by default without prompting the user.
 - Send the user an email that their password has been reset.
 - Ask the user to re-login.
 Don't auto-login users on password reset!
 - Ensure that the tokens and codes are stored in a secure fashion by following the [Password Storage CS](Password_Storage_Cheat_Sheet.md) and the [Cryptographic Storage CS](Cryptographic_Storage_Cheat_Sheet.md).